 Use the links below to learn more about the different types of vascular exams.

-- Nuclear Cardiology (Myocardial Perfusion Imaging): A myocardial perfusion scan is a nuclear medicine procedure used to assess the blood flow to the heart muscle both at stress and at rest.
+- Myocardial Perfusion Imaging scan is a nuclear medicine procedure used to assess the blood flow to the heart muscle both at stress and at rest.
 The two images are compared to each other to allow an assessment of damage to the heart muscle or a lack of enough blood flow to the heart muscle during exercise.
 The test is usually ordered by a physician to assess chest pain or other symptoms that may be related to the heart.

-- General Nuclear Medicine (Gastrointestinal System; Central Nervous System; Endocrine System; Musculoskeletal System; Genitourinary System; Pulmonary System; Infectious Disease Processes; Tumors; Nuclear Medicine Therapy): Radiopharmaceuticals are introduced into the patient’s body by injection, swallowing, or inhalation.
+- General Nuclear Medicine (Gastrointestinal System; Central Nervous System; Endocrine System; Musculoskeletal System; Genitourinary System; Pulmonary System; Infectious Disease Processes; Tumors): Radiopharmaceuticals are introduced into the patient’s body by injection, swallowing, or inhalation.
 The amount given is very small.
 The pharmaceutical part of the radiopharmaceutical is designed to go to a specific place in the body where there could be disease or an abnormality.
 The radioactive part of the radiopharmaceutical that emits radiation, known as gamma rays (similar to x-rays), is then detected using a special camera called a gamma camera.
 This type of camera allows the nuclear medicine physician to see what is happening inside the patient’s body.
-During this imaging procedure, the patient is asked to lie down on a bed and then the gamma camera is placed a few inches over the patient’s body.
-Pictures are taken over the next few minutes.

-- Positron Emission Tomography (PET): PET images demonstrate the chemistry of organs and other tissues such as tumors.
+- Positron Emission Tomography (PET) images demonstrate the chemistry of organs and other tissues such as tumors.
 A radiopharmaceutical, such as FDG (fluorodeoxyglucose), which includes both sugar (glucose) and a radionuclide (a radioactive element) that gives off signals, is injected into the patient and its emissions are measured by a PET scanner.
-A PET scanner consists of an array of detectors that surround the patient.
-Using the gamma ray signals given off by the injected radionuclide, PET measures the amount of metabolic activity at a site in the body and a computer reassembles the signals into images.
-Cancer cells have higher metabolic rates than normal cells, and show up as denser areas on a PET scan.
+A PET scanner measures the amount of metabolic activity at a site in the body and a computer reassembles the signals into images.
+Cancer cells have higher metabolic rates than normal cells, and show up as denser areas on a PET scan which can search for cancer in a single examination.
 In addition, PET is useful in diagnosing certain cardiovascular and neurological diseases because it highlights areas with increased, diminished, or no metabolic activity, thereby pinpointing problems.
-PET is a medical imaging modality that inspects all organ systems of the body, enabling it to search for cancer in a single examination.
 PET’s ability to measure metabolism also has significant implications in diagnosing Alzheimer’s disease, Parkinson’s disease, epilepsy and other neurological conditions, because it can vividly illustrate areas where brain activity differs from the norm.

 Excerpts of this information are taken, with permission, from the following sources (each sponsoring organizations of the IAC Nuclear/PET):